Tutorial Gateway

 Rename Views in SQL Server

-The SQL Server allows you to use the built-in stored procedure sp_rename, or the management studio to rename views in SQL Server.
+It allows you to use the built-in stored procedure sp_rename or the management studio to rename views.

-Once you click on the Rename option, SSMS allows us to rename as per our requirements.
+Once you click on the Rename option, SSMS allows us to rename them.

-In SQL Server, we can use the sp_rename stored procedure to rename the SQL view.
-The basic syntax behind this is:
+We can use the SQL Server sp_rename stored procedure to rename views.
+The sp_rename syntax is:

-In this example we will show you, How to rename the existing view using sp_rename stored procedure.
-To do so, Click New query and return the following query.
+Using the sp_rename stored procedure, you can rename the existing.
+To do so, click the New query and return the following query.

 Modify Views in SQL Server

-The following examples will help you understand the steps involved in modifying the SQL Views using the Query, and SSMS.
-Before we get into the example, let us see the limitations, or restrictions to follow:
+The following examples help you understand the steps involved in modifying the Views.
+But first, let us see the limitations or restrictions to follow:

-• Dependency Objects such as triggers, or stored procedures will not be effected by modifying a view.
+• Dependency Objects such as triggers or stored procedures will not be affected by modification.

-• You can use the ALTER VIEW statement on indexed views because, ALTER VIEW will unconditionally drops all the indexes on the views.
+• You can use the ALTER statement on indexed ones because it will drop all indexes unconditionally.

-Here, we are using the Filter (WHERE Clause) to restrict the Employees whose Occupation = Professional, and we are using two columns in ORDER BY Clause
+It opens a new design query window with existing tables and the relationship.
+Here, we are using the Filter (WHERE Clause) to restrict the Employees whose Occupation = Professional, and we are using two columns in the ORDER BY Clause.

-Let me select all the records from the EmployeeViewbySQLSMS to show the modified records.
+Let me select all the records from below to show the modified records.

 SELECT [FirstName]